jaysoleson/jay-dev/docs/dev/writing/index.md

 - **Seasonality** refers to how strongly the seasons affect the biome.
 - **Hazardous** refers to the overall amount of danger (both in terms of environment and hostile creatures) the biome contains.
 - **Herb availability** refers to how easy it is to gather herbs.
-- **Difficulty of interactions** with cats outside the clan refers to both how frequent and how dangerous interactions with rogues and loners are.
+- **Difficulty of interactions** with cats outside the clan refers to both how frequent and how dangerous interactions with rogues and nomads are.
 - **Amount of Twolegs interactions** refers to how often Twolegs are seen in that biome and affect the Clan cats.

 #### Beach